Was This Upstate New York “Serial Killer Mother” Actually Innocent?

 Did Genetics Kill the Hoyt Children?

-In recent years, questions have been raised about whether or not Hoyt and her children carried the CALM2 gene.
+In recent years, questions have arisen about whether Hoyt and her children carry the CALM2 gene.
 This mutation has been proven to be a cause of the sudden death of children.
 If the Hoyt children carried this gene, their deaths would be better explained.

 Hoyt Exonerated Posthumously